 One of the most unexpected food poisoning consequences we’ve heard of is when a traveller fainted in their accommodation after a bad bout of food poisoning, causing lacerations to their face.
 This unfortunate traveller needed emergency treatment at their accommodation, followed by emergency transfers to the mainland, and surgical attention.

 We’ve seen plenty of claims for accidents that have caused injuries, too.
-Aside from the all-too-common scooter accident stories, another claim that pops up is a cut that requires stitches or becomes infected.
+Aside from the all-too-common moped accident stories, another claim that pops up is a cut that requires stitches or becomes infected.
 From coral cuts, to standing on sharp objects in bare feet, cuts can be common and often need medical attention.
 One unlucky traveller stood on a piece of metal on the beach, which became costly after receiving stitches and medical dressing.

 It’s easy to see how unexpected accidents and illnesses can happen in a place like Thailand.
 As these examples show, almost anything can happen and even seemingly small things can lead to bigger problems.
 Luckily, under the TravelCare policy, there’s no excess that applies to medical claims, so for these travellers, recovering was the only thing they needed to worry about.
 If you want to know more about how to cope with sickness overseas, check out this article.

 We can understand why Thailand officials would like to make changes to the rules, as unfortunately there are a few travellers who don’t realise the importance of travel insurance until they’re involved in an accident and need cover.
 As Phakdeewanit’s comments show, medical care for tourists can also be a huge cost for the country.

 Some other countries have already put legislation in place about this, and others have notoriously high medical costs.
 Here are some other countries you should be aware of: